Streets, Art, SAFE

 How the Awards Work:

-1. Winning posters of the regional contests will have their certificates and trophies delivered to and awarded at their schools.
+1. Winning posters of the regional contests will have their certificates and trophies delivered to their schools.

-2. The overall top winners of the competition are awarded at the live red-carpet Streets, Art, SAFE Awards Ceremony (SAS Awards), open to all schools who participated.
+2. The overall top winners of the competition are honored at the live red-carpet Streets, Art, SAFE Awards Ceremony (SAS Awards), which is open to all participating schools.

 Awards, Trophies, Prizes, and Acknowledgements